Home » Chocolate Cake with Chocolate Chickpea Ganache Frosting (Dairy-Free)

 3. In a separate bowl, mix egg, milk, coffee (if hot, refer to #2 in notes below), oil and vanilla until thoroughly combined (an immersion blender or mixer works best for this).
 Gradually add dry ingredients into wet and mix until thoroughly combined.
 Pour batter into prepared baking dish and bake for 15-17 minutes, until toothpick comes out clean.

 4. While cake is baking, combine all ganache ingredients in a food processor.
 Process for 60 seconds, scrape the sides and bottom of the bowl.
 Process for 30 seconds more.
 If necessary, add 1-2 tablespoons of water and puree until ganache reaches a creamy consistency.
+Optional: Fold whipped cream into the ganache, adding it gradually.

 5. Allow cake to cool completely before frosting it with chocolate ganache.